Andres Bautista: Impeachment of Andres Bautista

-Bautista allegedly received bribes from an unnamed tech company in securing a multimillion-dollar contract related to the 2016 general election.
+She allegedly received bribes from an unnamed tech company in securing a multimillion-dollar contract related to the 2016 general election.
 The bribe money was coursed through United States accounts and overseas bank accounts of the tech firm's Taiwan-based vendor.
 It is known publicly that Smartmatic has been providing the technology infrastructure for the automated elections in the Philippines since 2010.

+Pandora Papers leak and indictment by the United States

 Bautista was also included in the Pandora Papers as incorporator of Baumann Enterprises Limited, a company registered in the British Virgin Islands in 2010.
 Baumann has never been declared in Bautista's Statement of Liabilities, Assets and Net Worth (SALN) from 2010 to 2015.

 On August 8, 2024, the United States Department of Justice announced that the Florida US federal grand jury indicted Bautista, including Roger Alejandro Piñate Martinez, a Venezuelan and Florida resident, co-founder of Smartmatic, Elie Moreno and Jose Miguel Velasquez.
 From 2015 and 2018, Bautista was charged with acceptance of $1 million bribes from the three suspects relating to 2016 Philippine presidential election, in violation of the FCPA, money laundering and international laundering of monetary instruments.
 The evidence was submitted by the DOJ and the Ombudsman.